yssource/rhai/doc/src/language/fn-closure.md

 funcs[0].type_of() == "Fn";         // make sure these are closures

 for f in funcs {
-    f.call();                       // all the references to 'i' are the same variable!
+    f.call();                       // all references to 'i' are the same variable!
 }
 ```